 - (C) Protection of the enclosures of electrical components installed above ballast and cargo spaces are to be satisfied the requirements of IP56 in accordance with (KS C) IEC 60529. - (D) The water level detector system is to be capable of being supplied with electrical power from two independent electrical supplies as follows.
 Failure of the primary electrical power supply of them is to activate an alarm, both visual and audible. - (a) The electrical power supply is to be from two separate sources, one is to be the main source of electrical power and the other is to be the emergency source, unless a continuously charged dedicated accumulator battery is fitted, having arrangement, location and endurance equivalent to that of the emergency source (18h).
-The battery supply may be an internal battery in the water level detector system. - (b) The changeover arrangement of supply from one electrical source to another need not be integrated into the water level detector system. - (c) Where batteries are used for the secondary power supply, failure alarms for both power supplies are to be provided. - (2) For cargo holds

-An alarm, both visual and audible, is to be activated each when the level of water reaches the pre-alarm level or main alarm level in the cargo hold being monitored.
-The visual alarm is to identify the cargo hold and the audible main alarm is not to be the same as that for the pre-alarm level.

-(3) For compartments other than cargo holds
+The battery supply may be an internal battery in the water level detector system. - (b) The changeover arrangement of supply from one electrical source to another need not be integrated into the water level detector system. - (c) Where batteries are used for the secondary power supply, failure alarms for both power supplies are to be provided. - (E) Equipment which is to be used in refrigerated cargo spaces should satisfy the requirements of a suitable industry standard covering the relevant service temperatures.
+(2024) - (2) For cargo holds - An alarm, both visual and audible, is to be activated each when the level of water reaches the pre-alarm level or main alarm level in the cargo hold being monitored.
+The visual alarm is to identify the cargo hold and the audible main alarm is not to be the same as that for the pre-alarm level. - (3) For compartments other than cargo holds